gasangw/NestJS-Interview-Questions-And-Answers/README.md

       While services are typically decorated with `@Injectable()`, other types of providers don't need this decorator.
 The `@Injectable()` decorator is needed when a class has its own dependencies that need to be injected.
 If the provider doesn't have any dependencies, like in the string example above, you don't need @Injectable().

       **[⬆ Back to Top](#table-of-contents)**

+30. ### What are custom providers and how do they differ from standard Providers in Nest.js?
+       A `provider` is something that can be injected into a class via the class's constructor.
+A provider can be a value, a class, a factory function, or an async factory function.

+       A standard provider in NestJS is typically a class decorated with @Injectable().
+This class can have dependencies, which are injected through the constructor.
+Here's an example: